matthew-andrews/mattandre.ws/source/_posts/waterfall-to-agile.md

 ---
-title: 3 things any product team can do to improve its products
+title: 3 things any digital product team can do to build better products
 date: 2020-05-28
 categories:
 - Product Development